WDD 130: Web Fundamentals

 Overview

 In CSS, property length values are needed to provide layout and presentation control.
 There are two main types - absolute and relative.
-The absolute length is not relative to anything else and is typically the same size on most devices.
-Relative length is dependent on other items including the parent, sibling, or the size of the viewport.
+The absolute length, like 10px (pixels), is not relative to anything else and is typically the same size on most devices.
+Relative lengths, like 90%, are dependent on other items including the parent, sibling, or the size of the viewport.

 Prepare